 I’m a firm believer in the power of desire – when you really want something, you will find a way to get it no matter what.
 I’m also a big believer in people.
 I tend to trust others more than I should and I do everything I can to help them succeed.
 So, if you tell me you want [insert goals and ambitions here], I’m going to do what I can to help you get it.
 That said, if I want you to succeed and am doing more to help you reach your goals than you are, well then Houston, we have a problem!

 For a long time, I allowed others to validate my self-worth.
 It’s a huge side effort of being a people pleaser.
 My insecurities and constant desire for approval resulted in depression, imposter syndrome, and broken relationships.
-Now, as I work to advance both my personal and professional development, I am learning when to take feedback and how to face criticisms.
+Now, as I work to advance both my personal and professional development, I am learning when to take feedback and how to face criticism.

 I do this by asking myself a few questions: